jdesrosiers/tictactoe/README.md

 incorporate it into the UI.

 ### Play the Game
-To play classic Tic Tac Toe, run `activator run`
-To Paly 4x4 Tic Tac Toe, run `activator "run --game=4x4"`
+To play classic Tic Tac Toe, run `activator "run-main Classic"` To Paly 4x4 Tic Tac Toe, run `activator "run-main FourByFour"`

+By default, X is played by the user and O is played by a minimax agent.
+These defaults can be overridden using command line arguments.

+`activator "run-main Classic --X=minimax --O=human"`

+You can also specify the depth limit of the minimax agent.

+`activator "run-main Classic --O=minimax,2"`

 ### Tests
 The test framework used is [ScalaTest](http://www.scalatest.org/)